Vietnam Process Service

 Vietnam process servers serve civil and commercial matters pursuant to the Hague Service Convention, a multilateral treaty adopted in Hague, Netherlands, on November 15, 1965, by member states of the Hague Conference on Private International Law.
 It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating, or based in another country.
 The convention's provisions apply to the service of process in civil and commercial matters but not criminal matters.
 Also, the Convention shall not apply if the address of the person served with the document is unknown.

 Article 5(1)(a) Service

 The Central Authority of Vietnam forwards the document to the competent authority or bailiff office.
-The competent authority or bailiff office will serve the document directly to the addressee or the person who is entitled to receive the document.
-In some cases where direct service is impracticable, other methods may be employed in accordance with the Civil Procedure Code; Mutual Legal Assistance Law.
+The competent authority or bailiff office will serve the document directly to the addressee or the person entitled to receive the document.
+In some cases where direct service is impracticable, other methods may be employed in accordance with the Civil Procedure Code and Mutual Legal Assistance Law.

 Article 5(1)(b) Service

 In such cases, the Central Authority of Viet Nam forwards the documents to the competent authority or bailiff office.
 The competent authority or bailiff office may execute the service to the extent that it is not contrary to Vietnamese domestic law.

 The competent authority or bailiff office performs this type of service.
 The addressee may refuse to accept it in any case.aw, 1334 / 1983 implemented the Hague Service Convention in Greece.
 The service of judicial and extrajudicial documents is executed by order of the competent Public Prosecutor, namely the district's Prosecutor, where the person being served is a resident.
 According to the Civil Procedure Code, articles 122 and subsequent, the service of documents is performed by a process server.